29 Harlech campsites

 Porthmadog, Gwynedd (4.9 miles)

-A family site half a mile from Black Rock Sands Beach, in easy reach of Porthmadog and 5 miles from Snowdonia.
+A family site, five minutes from Black Rock Sands Beach and in easy reach of Porthmadog and Snowdonia.

 Morfa Bychan, Porthmadog, Gwynedd (5 miles)